COSMOS-Aero-Engineering/.github/README.md

 <div align = "center">
 <img src="banner.png">
 </div>

 # COSMOS
-Aerospace Engineering Club.
 We promote Aerospace Engineering among students through resources, classes, outreach, and contests.

 # Our Team
 COSMOS is run by the [Innovative Engineering and Science Initiative]().
 We are looking for the team members who have an interest in Aerospace Engineering or any relevant fields of study.